-Before installing or replacing a feature, ensure that the software required to support the feature is installed on your system.
 If your system is managed by the HMC, use the HMC to install an adapter in the server.
-For instructions, see Installing a part by using the Hardware Management Console.
+For instructions, see "Installing a part by using the HMC" on page 18.

 Note: Installing this feature is a customer task.
 You can perform this task yourself, or contact a service provider to perform the task for you.
 You might be charged a fee by the service provider for this service.
 If you perform the task yourself, review all instructions before you begin.